jli452/CT-Scan/README.md

 # CT-Scan

-Retains amount of times a person has eaten chicken tenders
+Discord bot that retains amount of times a person has eaten chicken tenders

 Requirements: